Netflix vs HBO: Which Network Cancels More Shows?

 Netflix has a reputation for cancelling shows at lightning speed.
 HBO has a reputation for quality and longevity.
 But when you look at the data, the comparison is more complicated than it seems.

 Two networks dominate the conversation about television quality and cancellation: Netflix and HBO.
 But their approaches to cancelling shows could not be more different.
-Here's how they compare — and what it means for the shows you love.
+Understanding these differences is essential for anyone who wants to know whether their favourite show is safe — or whether they should prepare for the worst.

 The Reputations